 We perform these tasks with due diligence, maintaining your data at all costs.

 There are times however, a deeply seated infection will require our technicians to perform these duties back at our workshop.

-When tasked, we identify the threat using a mix of specialised tools and knowledge of the infection.
+When tasked with removing your infected computer virus, we identify the threat using a mix of specialised tools and knowledge of the infection.
 We can also determine if your existing protection is suitable, up to date and fit for purpose.

 We provide suitable applications and recommendations, to help protect your precious data against further intrusions and provide best practice methods on how often you may need to manually run these applications to ensure full protection.

 Other IT companies may offer faster and cheaper services, install software that is not fit for purpose, or perform single scanning of rooted infections.
 This may not have the full effect of capturing and removing infections embedded throughout your device, causing the infections to re-appear.

 When your computer is infected you may see the following symptoms.

 - Sluggish – Slow computer

 - Internet is unusually slow